-Founder Maxwell Cohen created waterproof peel-away sheets that have a multitude of uses.
-With the help of an American Express business card, disposable sheets went from no way ” to “here to stay.””
+Founder Maxwell Cohen created the bedding industry’s first multilayered, disposable, waterproof fitted sheets that have a multitude of uses.
+With the help of an American Express business card, disposable sheets went from “no way” to “here to stay.”

 When Maxwell Cohen was in college, he noticed that his fellow dorm-mates weren’t exactly the most fastidious bunch.
 They weren’t changing their sheets often (or at all, in some cases) because switching them out was kind of a pain.
 Why not make it easier to be clean?, thought Cohen.